Good to know

 Brenner Bundesstraße mit Blick auf die Serles

-IMPORTANT INFORMATION: Renovation of the Luegbrücke bridge on the A13 Brenner motorway
+INFO: Renovation of the Lueg bridge on the A13 Brenner motorway

-A section of the A13 Brenner motorway (Luegbrücke) is currently being renovated.
-The Austrian infrastructure operator Asfinag is taking extensive measures to ensure smooth travel to and from Tirol.
+A section of the A13 Brenner motorway (Luegbrücke) is being renovated.
+The Austrian infrastructure operator ASFINAG is taking extensive measures to ensure accessibility to Tyrol.
 However, depending on the traffic situation, time may be lost due to temporary single-lane sections of the motorway.
-In order to get to your desitination without traffic jams, we recommend that you plan your journey via the ASFINAG website and consult the traffic forecast tool before travelling.
+In order to get to your holiday without traffic jams, we recommend that you plan your journey via the ASFINAG website and the forecast tool before travelling.

-Alternatively, you can use the numerous direct train services operated by the German Federal Railways and Austrian Federal Railways to Tirol.
+Alternatively, you can use the numerous direct connections of Deutsche Bahn and ÖBB to Tyrol.

 More about travelling by car